 Understand a Landlord’s Responsibilities

-The reality of self-managing your rental property is you must be available to perform various maintenance tasks, resolve tenant concerns, market the property when it’s vacant, screen prospects, and respond to emergencies.
+The reality of self-managing your rental property is you must be available to perform various maintenance tasks, resolve tenant concerns, market the property when it’s vacant, screen prospects, deal with tenants belongings after they leave, and respond to emergencies.
 You’re the go-to person for your renters while also doing any other tasks associated with keeping the rental habitable.

 If these duties are too much for you to perform, you can opt to hire a property management company.
 You’ll have access to support given by skilled professionals.
 They can help market your unit, collect the rent, screen the tenants, and maintain your rental in excellent condition.
 This provides you with greater time freedom.